Netminded/nagios-read-service/README.md

 To define a JWT key, you need to following fields:

 - `type = "jwt"`
-- `uuid`: A string containing the uuid, this string supports Env interpolation, e.g. `{!
+- `uuid` or `access_token`: A string containing the uuid (access_token), this string supports Env interpolation, e.g. `{!
 JWT_KEY_UUID !}` will take the uuid from the environment variables.
-- `secret_key`: A string containing the secret key for the JWT, this string supports Env interpolation, e.g. `{!
+- `secret_key` or `secret`: A string containing the secret key for the JWT, this string supports Env interpolation, e.g. `{!
 JWT_KEY_SECRET !}` will take the secret key from the environment variables.

 ### Exposure blocks